Client Integration

 // validates claims (domain, resourceId, expiry, contentNames),

-// then unseals keys from the normal DCA sealed data.
+// then returns key material from the normal DCA manifest.

 Security Notes